Language Guide (proto 2)

 orrepeated

 .
-This means that any messages serialized by code using your “old” message format can be parsed by your new generated code, as they won’t be missing anyrequired
+This means that any messages serialized by code using your “old” message format can still be parsed by your new generated code, as they won’t be missing anyrequired

 again in your updated message type.
 You may want to rename the field